raspberrypilearning/physical-computing-guide/pull_up_down.md

 ### Pull down circuit

 1. Remove the jumper cables from the Raspberry Pi GPIO pins and reattach them as shown in the diagram below.
-Take care to select the correct pins.
+Take care to use the correct pins.

   ![](images/pull_down_wire.png)